 Florida is senior editor for The Atlantic and a regular CNN contributor.
 He has written for The New York Times, The Wall Street Journal, The Washington Post, The Boston Globe, The Economist, The Globe and Mail and The Harvard Business Review.
 He has been featured as an expert on MSNBC, BBC, NPR and CBS, to name just a few outlets.

 Florida has also been appointed to the Business Innovation Factory’s Research Advisory Council and was recently named European Ambassador for Creativity and Innovation.

-Florida’s ideas on the “creative class,” commercial innovation, and regional development have been featured in major advertising campaigns from BMW and Apple, and are being used globally to change the way regions and nations do business and transform their economies.
+Florida’s ideas on the “creative class,” commercial innovation, and regional development have been featured in major ad campaigns from BMW and Apple, and are being used globally to change the way regions and nations do business and transform their economies.

 Florida is one of the world’s leading public intellectuals on economic competitiveness, demographic trends, and cultural and technological innovation.
-International diplomats, government leaders, filmmakers, economic development organizations, and leading Fortune 100 businesses have benefited from his global approach to problem solving and strategy development.
+International diplomats, government leaders, filmmakers, economic development organizations and leading Fortune 100 businesses have benefited from his global approach to problem-solving and strategy development.

 He is one of the world’s most sought after speakers on global trends, economics, prosperity, competitiveness and growth.
 Combining in-depth analysis, cutting-edge trends, a fascinating personal story, and just a touch of self-deprecating humor, it’s no wonder Florida was recently named one of Esquire Magazine’s Best and Brightest, alongside luminaries such as Bill Clinton and Jeffrey Sachs.